 Once approved, the supervisor should review the written warning with the employee and exchange ideas and information regarding solution(s) to the problem.
 The written warning remains in effect for 12 months.
 Supervisors should forward a completed copy of the Employee Discipline/Warning Notice to the Human Resources department.
 Employees should also be given a copy of the document for their records.

 - Termination of employment may occur as the final step of the progressive discipline process or as a result of a very serious offense.
-Prior to any termination, the supervisor must review all relevant information with the Chief Human Resources Officer and appropriate Vice President.
+Prior to any termination, the supervisor must review all relevant information with the Human Resources Department and appropriate Vice President.